lumos-xiao/ABS/README.md

 Take a look at the `Models` directory in [Hugging Face](https://huggingface.co/models) to run the test across any threat model.

-## Test methods available through AORTA
+## Test methods available via AORTA
 1. CheckList
 2. StressTest
 3. PWWS